Jimbly/LD55/README.md

 * new button graphic
 * Copy circle from previous if no save?
 Start completely fresh beyond the first one?
 Something more interesting as default?
 * hover/etc is pretty crappy on mobile (post-jam fix?)
-* Noisy BG grain texture

 Polish / Bugs:
-* Remove short line when drawing a larger line directly over it
-* Remove short line when a power node completely consumes it
 * portrait mode display